vkbo/novelWriter/README.md

 ### Visualisation of Story Elements

 The different notes can be assigned tags, which the novel files can refer back to using special meta keywords.
-Currently, this information can be used to display a Timeline View of the story, showing where each scene connects to the plot, and which characters, etc. occur in them.
+This information can be used to display an outline of the story, showing where each scene connects to the plot, and which characters, etc. occur in them.
-Further features using this meta data will be added in the future.
+In addition, the tags themselves are clickable in the document view pane, and control-clickable in the editor.
+They make it possible to quickly navigate between the documents while editing.

 ## Contribution

-If you ant to contribute to novelWriter, please follow the coding convention laid out in the [Style Guide](docs/markdown/style.md).
+If you want to contribute to novelWriter, please follow the coding convention laid out in the [Style Guide](docs/markdown/style.md).
 They broadly follow Python PEP8, but there are a few modifications.

 ## Screenshot